Last Updated on: 29th May 2023, 09:17 am

-Parrots spend hours cleaning, bathing, grooming, and preening their feathers.
-Unfortunately, parrots drop food and items everywhere.
-So, most new owners are surprised by how much mess parrots make.
+Parrots spend hours washing and preening their feathers.
+Unfortunately, they drop food and poop everywhere, so many new owners are shocked by how much mess parrots make.

-Parrots are messy because they use their beaks and feet for nearly everything, lacking precision when handling objects, food, or washing.
+Parrots are messy birds because they use their beaks and feet for everything, lacking precision when handling objects, food, and cleaning themselves.

-This means that they destroy items, scatter food, and splash water all over the place.
-Large breeds of parrots are even more prone to messy eating as their actions are less precise.
+Consequently, parrots destroy items, scatter food, and splash water everywhere.
+Large species of parrots are even more prone to messy eating as their actions are less precise.

-While small breeds usually create smaller messes, they aren’t tidy.
-So, you’ll need to clean your parrot’s cage at least once a week.
-During molting season, you’ll need to tidy up feathers and parrot dust daily.
+While small species create less mess, they aren’t tidy.
+So, you’ll need to clean a parrot’s cage at least once a week.
+During the molting season, you must tidy up stray feathers and parrot dust daily.

 Are Parrots Messy Pets?

-Parrots are messy birds, especially when you have pet parrots that are confined to their cage.
-You may find seeds, feathers, poop, and toys scattered anywhere that your parrot has been.
+Parrots are messy animals, especially when restricted to a small cage.
+You may find seeds, feathers, poop, and toys scattered everywhere the parrot has been.

-However, this is used to pick up food, crack it, and eat it.
-There’s no need to waste dexterity on placing leftover seed shells in a neat pile.
+However, this process involves picking up, cracking, and eating food.
+There’s no need to waste time and energy putting leftover shells in a neat pile.

 This practice isn’t possible in a cage with a water bowl.
 Instead, it demands that the parrot:

-- Thrash side to side and ruffle its feathers to coat itself in water
+- Thrashes from side to side and ruffles its feathers to coat itself in water.

 So, bigger parrots like macaws are messier because they:

-- Have large beak, allowing the seeds to fall out more easily
+- Have a large beak, allowing more seeds to fall out.

-- Eat more food, so the mess is easier to notice
+- Eat more food, causing waste to accumulate sooner.

-- Are stronger and able to tear apart toys and cuttlebones easily
+- Have more strength and can tear apart toys and cuttlebones easily.

-- Produce more waste, so cages need to be cleaned more often
+- Produce more waste, so cages must be cleaned more often.

 Why Is My Parrot So Messy?

-- Cage is unclean.
+- The cage is unclean.
 A parrot that’s stressed by its unhygienic environment will make more mess.

 - Emotional distress.
-Parrots that are angry, depressed, or lonely may get destructive.
+Parrots that are angry, depressed, or lonely may grow destructive.

 - Scared.
-Parrots that are new to your home may eat very carefully or messily.
+Parrots new to the home may eat more messily.

-So, if your parrot is suddenly messier than before, check its environment and monitor its mood.
+So, if a parrot is suddenly messier, check its mood and state of mind.